-It should come as no surprise that the number of dyslexic students entering Higher Education (HE) has increased in line with the widening participation agenda that has accompanied neoliberal hegemonic domination of academic praxis.
-That number has risen dramatically over the last two decades, from approximately 2,000 in 1994 to more than 20,000 in 2007 (figures after this year can’t be distinguished from Special Learning Disabilities generally, standing at 30,000 in 2013).
+It should come as no surprise that the number of dyslexic students entering Higher Education (HE) has increased in line with the widening participation agenda that has accompanied academic praxis.
+That number has risen over the last two decades, from approximately 2,000 in 1994 to more than 20,000 in 2007 (figures after this year can’t be distinguished from Special Learning Disabilities generally, standing at 30,000 in 2013).
 There is no evidence to suggest the number is declining, especially given increasing reporting of dyslexia beyond the academy.
 The 2015 UK Census showed 6.3 million claiming to experience dyslexia, almost 10% of the population, and there are many subtypes.

 Copyright Dr. David Roberts 2016.
 Dyslexic/SpLD HE students 1994-2104.
 Graphic created by author from statistics provided by the Higher Education Statistics Agency (HESA) open access website